jomasego/hotels_pricing/README.md

 ## Solution Approach

 ### 1. Objective Functions
-The script now supports and runs two distinct objective functions to find the optimal base rates and discounts:
+The script now supports and runs three distinct objective functions to find the optimal base rates and discounts:
 - **Weighted Mean Squared Error (WMSE):** This objective minimizes the sum of squared differences between calculated and target prices, weighted by the inverse square root of the target price.
 This gives more importance to fitting lower-priced items accurately in absolute terms, while still penalizing large errors.
 - **Mean Squared Percentage Error (MSPE):** This objective minimizes the sum of squared *percentage* differences between calculated and target prices.
 This is useful for ensuring that the relative error is small across all price points.
+- **Asymmetric Powered Percentage Error (APPE):** A novel objective function that applies asymmetric weighting to percentage errors, heavily penalizing overpricing (predicted > actual) more than underpricing.
+The errors are raised to a power (k=3) to emphasize larger deviations, making it particularly suitable for revenue optimization in pricing contexts.

-The script runs the optimization process for both objectives sequentially.
+The script runs the optimization process for all three objectives sequentially and provides comparative analysis.

 ### 2. Decision Variables and Constraints
 - **Base rates (30 variables)**: One for each day, constrained to be positive.